 - The quality of the service being transitioned falling below operability and supportability expectations, standards, and service level agreement (SLA) specifications

-- An increased overheadon support teams to manage unstable services.
+- An increased overhead on your IT support team to manage unstable services.

-You might have noticed that poor service design and service transition share a common result – the increased overhead on support teams to manage unstable services.
+You might have noticed that poor service design and service transition share a common result – the increased overhead on your IT support team to manage unstable services.

-Bringing this back to IT support (and it being at breaking point)
+Bringing this back to your IT support team (and it being at breaking point)

 The solution here is a little similar to problem management – where, rather than continuing to firefight the same IT issues, effort is applied to reducing or eliminating the root cause (or causes).

-So, in order to improve efficiency and effectiveness of operational and support teams, we need to look upstream of their normal work, into the world of demand, design, and transition.
-Where fixing any deficiencies in these areas – such as my examples above – will create greater capacity in the support teams (and addressing the factors that are pushing them to their breaking point) and improve service reliability, leading to an improved end-user experience and higher overall satisfaction with both IT service delivery and support.
+So, in order to improve efficiency and effectiveness of your IT support team, we need to look upstream of their normal work, into the world of demand, design, and transition.
+Where fixing any deficiencies in these areas – such as my examples above – will create greater capacity in the IT support team (and addressing the factors that are pushing them to their breaking point) and improve service reliability, leading to an improved end-user experience and higher overall satisfaction with both IT service delivery and the IT support team.

 You can read more about this in: Learn how we design and build highly effective IT operating models.

 Hopefully, my article has given you food for thought on how to ease the pressure on your IT service desk and wider IT support team.
 If you’d like to discuss your specific challenges with one of the team at Syniad IT, please head over to www.syniaditsolutions.co.uk/contact

 Want more?
 Here are informative ITIL 4 service value system and ITIL 4 service value chain articles.